palantir/policy-bot/README.md

 ### Status Checks

 `policy-bot` reports approval status to GitHub using [commit statuses][].
-While statuses cannot be deleted, they can be overwritten by any user with write access to a repository. `policy-bot` contains an auditing feature to detect this case and rewrite the correct status, but a well-timed attempt can still approve and merge a pull request before `policy-bot` can detect the problem.
+While statuses cannot be deleted, they can be set or overwritten by any user with write access to a repository.
+To prevent forged statuses, GitHub allows setting an expected source for a status check when making it a [requirement on a protected branch][].
+Policy Bot always should be set as the expect source for its checks.

-Organizations concerned about this case should monitor and alert on the relevant audit logs.
+For older versions of GitHub Enterprise that do not support expected sources for status checks, `policy-bot` contains an auditing feature to detect overwritten statuses.
+In addition to logging an audit event, it will replace the forged status with a failure.
+However, a well-timed attempt can still approve and merge a pull request before `policy-bot` can detect the problem.

-This issue can also be minimized by limiting write access and making contributions from forks.
+Organizations concerned about this case should monitor and alert on the relevant audit logs or minimize write access to repositories.

 ### Comment Edits